Telling China's story well: Development

 Since January 2018, the Chinese People's Association for Friendship with Foreign Countries (CPAFFC) has undertaken a public diplomacy research project titled Telling China's stories, which gathered experiences nationwide and selected 33 cases from a total of 117, categorizing them into three segments: culture, narratives, and romantic engagements, culminating in the compilation How to Tell China's Stories.
 It was published and distributed by the Commercial Press in April 2019.

 At the National Conference on Publicity and Ideology Work in Beijing in August 2018, Xi stated the importance of "telling China's stories well and disseminating a positive Chinese narrative."

 In September 2019, an official "Database of Telling China's Stories Well" was organized by Xinhua News Agency and undertaken by Chinaso.com of Xinhua.

 In May 2021, during the 30th collective study session of the 19th Politburo of the Chinese Communist Party, Xi Jinping emphasized "Telling China's stories, amplifying China's voice, and portraying an authentic, multidimensional, and comprehensive image of China as crucial endeavors in enhancing the nation's international communication capabilities."

 In November 2021, the inaugural China Internet Civilization Conference Online Content Construction Forum (中国网络文明大会网上内容建设论坛) took place in Beijing, co-organized by the Network Communication Bureau of the Cyberspace Administration of China and the China News Service, with state media representatives deliberating on strategies to advance the concept.
-The 2023 China Internet Civilization Conference took place in Xiamen, Fujian Province, on July 18, 2023.
+In 2022, Xi said that the CCP must:Collect and refine the defining symbols and best elements of Chinese culture and showcase them to the world.
+Accelerate the development of China's discourse and narrative systems, tell China's story well, make China's voice heard, and present a China that is worthy of trust, adoration, and respect.
+Strengthen our international communications capabilities, make our communications more effective, and strive to strengthen China's discursive power in international affairs so that it is commensurate with our composite national strength and international status.The 2023 China Internet Civilization Conference took place in Xiamen, Fujian Province, on July 18, 2023.
 Li Shulei, the Minister of the Publicity Department of the Chinese Communist Party, participated in and presented a keynote address to further advance China's narrative efforts.